-- unlabelled or improperly labelled specimens - specimens received in leaking, cracked or broken containers - specimens received in containers, the external aspects of which are contaminated - unpreserved specimens received more than 12 hours after being collected
+- unlabelled or improperly labelled specimens - specimens received in leaking, cracked or broken containers - specimens received in containers, the external aspects of which are contaminated - unpreserved specimens received more than 12 hours after being collected - unsafe specimens, such as needles

 Specimens should be transported in sterile containers.

-If transport is to be significantly delayed, a suitable transport medium/device should be used or the specimen refrigerated in order to optimise testing; specimens that should not be refrigerated include blood cultures, CSF and those that might contain Neisseria spp.
-(Genital or Throat swabs) or Haemophilus influenzae.
+If transport is to be significantly delayed, a suitable transport medium/device should be used and the specimen refrigerated in order to optimise testing.

+Specimens that should not be refrigerated include blood cultures, CSF and those that might contain Neisseria spp. (genital or throat swabs) or Haemophilus influenzae.